pietvandongen/batlog-python/README.md

 crontab -e
 ```

-Then, enter this line and replace :
+Then, enter this line and save:

 ```bash
 * * * * * python /path/to/the/script/batlog.py /path/to/your/log/file/batlog.csv